 In the Dr. Q, the RANGE knob controls the extent of the sweep, meaning there's almost no sweep when that knob is all the way down.
 As you turn the knob up, the sweep of the wah sound gets more broad as though you're pushing a wah pedal back and forth.

-It's actually a very simple pedal, in that regard.
+It's actually a fairly simple pedal, in that regard.

 The Dr. Q adds a bass boost switch that pushes some additional lows into the EQ.